+As with most provinces, New Brunswick uses a progressive tax structure, with five tax brackets.
 The tax brackets increase each year, based on inflation.
-Visit the government of New Brunswick’s Personal Income Tax page for this year’s tax bracket rates.
+Visit the government of New Brunswick’s Personal Income Tax page for current and previous year’s tax bracket rates.

-New Brunswick’s Tax Brackets for Tax Year 2018
+New Brunswick’s Tax Brackets for Tax Year 2021

 New Brunswick Credits